lavaeater/suburban-commando/README.md

 ## Who is it about?
 It's like that movie about the family that fights against evil robots on Netflix.
 This game is about either a family or a group of friends, living in a quiet, nice little suburb in Anytown, Anywhere, Freeworld.
 ## What do they want?
 Here's the fun thing, because at the beginning, I was thinking "they want to not die", but what if we could make their motivations more fun, more organic, more real?
 Perhaps this morning, they were going to Disney Land?
-Maybe that's the entire goal of the game, to actu
+Maybe that's the entire goal of the game, to actually get to to Funland (we won't use Disney for the name from now on) - and what they try to do is basically a psychotic fight through hordes of enemies to *get to a roller-coaster*.
+This makes it easy to ground their struggle and set up goals for it.
+First goal could be "make it to the car", then we can have some car-driving action for a while, to get to the